 - Redistribution of independent contractors, using a workforce management or staffing company.

 These alternatives work for virtually all companies that use independent contractors – whether to supplement their workforce or to refer or offer qualified service providers to customers or clients as part of their business model.
-The same proprietary tool used to minimize independent contractor misclassification liability – IC Diagnostics™ – can be used to defend against misclassification claims brought in the courts and before administrative agencies.
+The same type of tool used to minimize independent contractor misclassification liability – such as IC Diagnostics™ – can presumably be used to defend against misclassification claims brought in the courts and before administrative agencies.

 The three years since the last update of the White Paper coincides with the period when independent contractors have become an integral resource in the sharing economy, where organizations such as Uber and other tech start-ups have avoided or limited their use of employees in favor of on-demand contract workers.
 While on the one hand, new companies may wish to emulate the most successful on-demand business models, on the other hand they do not want to become a defendant like Uber, which was recently unable to dismiss a class action challenge to the allegedly imperfect structure, documentation and implementation of its driver relationships and is now scheduled to face scrutiny by a jury.

 The 2015 Update of the White Paper also provides detailed insights into six related topics: